New 2022 Hyundai Elantra Hybrid

 2022 Hyundai Elantra – The redesign of the Hyundai Elantra 2022 not only comes with a striking new style and improved technology.
 It also brings the introduction of new members into the parent, the Elantra Hybrid.

 At the 2022 Elantra Hybrid, Hyundai promises 50 mpg or more.
 Now that the numbers are in and confirmed by the EPA – up to 53 mpg city, 56 highways, and 54 combined – and after an afternoon behind the wheel, I can safely say that hybrid is a tough competition for affordable-hybrid competition, including the Toyota Corolla Hybrid and Honda Insight.

 2022 Hyundai Elantra Hybrid

 Hyundai Elantra has been completely redesigned for the 2022 model year.
-As has been the case for a while now, it comes with many features at competitive prices.
+But, as has been the case for a while now, it comes with many features at competitive prices.

 2022 Hyundai Elantra Exterior